programmiri/gatsby-timeship/emails/008/knock_knock.md

 «I'll rescue you from this horrid house arrest Lizabeth.
-I'll take you away on a test trip after I've deployed my TimeShip code.» Says Ruby.
+I'll take you away on a test trip after I've deployed my TimeShip code.
+Then we can be out and about every day, just like we have today.
+But down in the STREETS because we need not fear getting caught by The Plaguesome Queen's agents.» Says Ruby.

 «Knock!
-Knock!» Floats up from The Bridge below.
+Knock!» Floats up on the wind from the front door down on the Bridge below.

-«Who's there!?» Says Ruby.
+«Who's there!?» Says Ruby to the wind.

 «Wolf-Wolf!
 Fox!
-Sheriff!!» Croaks Kiwi.
+Sheriff!!» Croaks Kiwi who is looking down.

 «OH!
 No!
-It's the Sheriff of London is knocking at my door downstairs.
+It's the Sheriff of London knocking at my door downstairs.
 Behind him is super spy Fulvia "The Fox" Renard and a pack of her wolfy backend buddies.» Says Lizabeth looking down on The Bridge below.

 «Noooo!
 Why must the super spy stop us now!
 We're SOOO close!» Says Ruby.

-«Yes super spy Fulvia "The Fox" Renard was blazingly fast at finding fake proof to lock me up in the Tower.
-But YOU can still Ruby.» Says Lizabeth.
+«Yes super spy Fulvia "The Fox" Renard was blazingly fast at finding fake proof so Queen Mary can lock me up in the Tower.
+Until I am freed by the courts.
+But YOU can still go Ruby.» Says Lizabeth.

 «Without you?
 WHY?!
-Getting you out of horrible house arrest for good is The Whole Point!
+Getting you out of horrible house arrest is The Whole Point!
 Please come away with me.» Says Ruby.

-«I will just look guilty if I run away now.
+«I will just look guilty if I run away now, awaiting my trail.
 You must go alone to the far future.
-And send yourself and the PiRATE_PRiNCESS back here.
+And send yourself and the Pirate Princess back here.
 And break me out of The Tower.
 And make a safe getaway.
-That's three new Gatsby functions.
+That's three NEW Gatsby functions.
 I know it's a lot, but you CAN do it.» Says Lizabeth.

-«It's too much.
-How can I learn three new Gatsby functions at once?» Ruby sits down heavily on the tiny deck of her pink and yellow TimeShip.
+«Of course I can do it alone.
+ALONE!
+It's too much.
+How can I learn three new Gatsby functions alone?» Ruby sits down heavily on the tiny deck of her pink and yellow TimeShip.

-«Didn't your father tell you "tiny tasks, break the new Gatsby function down into tiny tasks and automate one tiny task in your brain at a time"?» Says Captain Json.
+«Here take my gilded hat for good luck!» Says Captain Json.

+«Good luck!?
+I'll THAT!
+Oh noooo ....» Says Ruby head in hands.

+«Not alone!
+Not alone!
+Kiwi wants a trip!
+A trip!
+A trip!» Croaks Kiwi.

 «My dead the backend-baddy daddy?!
 Yeah he said THAT, but....» Says Ruby head in hands.